CoFly-Project/Weed-Detection/README.md

   </tr>
 </table>
      <figcaption align = "center"><p align="center">
   Figure 2.
-Results from the Weed-Detection moduleDetected weeds annotated with pink color.
+Results from the Weed-Detection module with (a) RGB images as inputs and the (b) corresponding extracted annotated images.
     </figcaption>

 ## Dependencies
 Install all the neccecary dependencies using ```pip3 install <package name>```